ibm-cloud-docs/containers/cs_troubleshoot.md

         {{site.data.keyword.cloud_notm}} Infrastructure Exception: 'Item' must be ordered with permission.
         </br></br>
         The {{site.data.keyword.cloud_notm}} infrastructure credentials could not be validated.</td>
-        <td>You might not have the required permissions to perform the action in your IBM Cloud infrastructure (SoftLayer) portfolio, or you are using the wrong infrastructure credentials.
+        <td>You might not have the required permissions to perform the action in your IBM Cloud infrastructure portfolio, or you are using the wrong infrastructure credentials.
 See [Setting up the API key to enable access to the infrastructure portfolio](/docs/containers?topic=containers-users#api_key).</td>
       </tr>
       <tr>
        <td>Worker unable to talk to {{site.data.keyword.containerlong_notm}} servers.
 Please verify your firewall setup is allowing traffic from this worker.